Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 # WARNING

 This is a great __Active__ Base Defense when involved in a larger PvP Slugfest (e.g. Alliance Base Raiding, Alliance Base Defense, and Incursions).
-The idea is to make your Base as non-One Hit Crackable as possible, cost the Attacker much more then it cost you, and allow you to be effective in the greater PvP Slugfest at the same time.
+The idea is to make your Base as non-One Hit Crackable as possible, cost the Attacker much more then it cost you, and allow you to be effective in the greater PvP Slugfest; ALL at the same time.

 __But__ this __requires__ you to Actively monitor, and respond, to any attacks that happen.
 If you don't, you will quickly loose the advantage this defense provides!
 A key factor in this defense is how quickly, and cheaply, you can restore it after an attack.
+If you don't, you will loose your Base, Ships, and contents quickly!

 ## This defense can be dangerous if you are not actively engaged
 1. Read this in its entirety before attempting to implement this!